 Therefore, the inclusion of silica gel packs in these products can help resolve these issues and preserve these products for a longer duration.

 Another industrial use of silica gel is to keep the air dry in industrial level compressed air systems.
 The air from the industrial compressor flows through a bedded layer of silica gel beads.
-These beads absorb any moisture present in the air and prevent any damage the compressed air might have caused due to moisture or condensation.
+These beads absorb moisture present in the air and prevent any damage the compressed air might have caused due to moisture or condensation.

 A similar system applies to dry the compressed air in railway locomotives, where ice and condensation in the brake’s air pipes may lead to failure of brakes.
-Silica gel is also useful as a preservation tool to control humidity levels in library exhibitions, museums, and storages.
+Silica gel is also a preservation tool to control humidity levels in library exhibitions, museums, and storages.

 Other silica applications include inhalation devices, diagnostic test strips, drug test kits, syringes, and sanitation kits at the hospitals.